 Model and recommend the most effective incentives to encourage the capital investment in thermal efficiency improvements for hydrocarbon recovery activities.
 The study should take into account any effects on the economy and jobs within the sector and its supporting businesses.
+SOA DOR should be involved in this study.
 The TWG ran all our rough economic viability screening assessments without a cost of carbon or potential tax incentives factored in.
 Additional research into the affect of the value of carbon for both near and long term may adjust the project value based on the avoided GHG emissions and the costs associated with that under some future program.
 The TWG ran the cases based on three potential values of natural gas, these were \$2, 4, and 6 dollars per mscf.
 The future value of natural gas over the required performance period for the study is very difficult to predict, hence additional research may be needed.